dportik/SuperCRUNCH/docs/Analysis_Overview.md

 > Above command will perform translation tests for each unaligned fasta files in directory `Translate/` using the vertebrate mitochondrial code.

-An output directory called `Output_Translation_Fasta_Files` is created in the input directory.
+An output directory called `Output_Translation_Fasta_Files/` is created in the input directory.
 For each fasta file included, the following output files are created:

-+ `[Fasta name]_All.fasta`: Contains all sequences, pass and fail.
++ `[Fasta name]_All.fasta`: Contains all length and/or position adjusted sequences, pass and fail.
-+ `[Fasta name]_Passed.fasta`: Contains all sequences that passed translation.
++ `[Fasta name]_Passed.fasta`: Contains all length and position adjusted sequences that passed translation.
-+ `[Fasta name]_Failed.fasta`: Contains all sequences that failed translation.
++ `[Fasta name]_Failed.fasta`: Contains all length adjusted sequences that failed translation.

 An additional output file is created: